datvithanh/datvt/content/index.md

 ---
 Hi!

-It's Dat, I'm currently working as a backend engineer in Order team at Shopee.
+It's Dat, I'm currently working as a backend engineer in Order team at Shopee

-In 2024, I'm rekindling my interest in prototyping and building products
+I'm rekindling my interest in prototyping and building products.
+One of my goals in 2024 is to publish some kind of product or software :D

 In the last 2 years
 - I've been working on and learning about large-scale software development and distributed systems at Shopee